Minoan eruption: Volcanology

-The eruption was of the Ultra Plinian type, and it resulted in an estimated 30 to 35 km high eruption column which reached the stratosphere.
+The eruption was of the Plinian type, involving rhyodacite, and it resulted in an estimated 30 to 35 km high eruption column which reached the stratosphere.
 In addition, the magma underlying the volcano came into contact with the shallow marine embayment, resulting in violent phreatomagmatic blasts.

 The eruption also generated 35 to 150 m high tsunamis that devastated the northern coastline of Crete, 110 km away.
 The tsunami affected coastal towns such as Amnisos, where building walls were knocked out of alignment.
 On the island of Anafi, 27 km to the east, ash layers 3 m deep have been found, as well as pumice layers on slopes 250 m above sea level.

 Elsewhere in the Mediterranean are pumice deposits that could have been sent by the Thera eruption.
 Ash layers in cores drilled from the seabed and from lakes in Turkey show that the heaviest ashfall was towards the east and northeast of Santorini.
 The ash found on Crete is now known to have been from a precursory phase of the eruption, some weeks or months before the main eruptive phases, and it would have had little impact on the island.
-Santorini ash deposits were at one time claimed to have been found in the Nile delta, but this is now known to be a misidentification.
+Santorini ash deposits were at one time claimed to have been found in the Nile Delta, but this is now known to be a misidentification.

 Eruption dating

 The Minoan eruption is an important marker horizon for the Bronze Age chronology of the Eastern Mediterranean realm.
-It provides a fixed point for aligning the entire chronology of the second millennium BCE in the Aegean, as evidence of the eruption is found throughout the region.
-Yet, archaeological dating based on typological sequencing and the Egyptian chronology is significantly younger than the radiocarbon age of Minoan eruption, by roughly a century.
-This massive age discrepancy has resulted a fierce debate about whether there is an upheaval in the archaeological synchronization between the Aegean and Egypt.
+It provides a fixed point for aligning the entire chronology of the second millennium BC in the Aegean, as evidence of the eruption is found throughout the region.
+Yet, archaeological dating based on typological sequencing and the Egyptian chronology is significantly younger than the radiocarbon age of the Minoan eruption, by roughly a century.
+This age discrepancy has resulted in a fierce debate about whether there is an upheaval in the archaeological synchronization between the Aegean and Egypt.